e-ago/bitcracker/README.md

   -b, --blocks		Set the number of blocks
 ```

 Note: In case of false positives you can use the -s option, that is a more restrictive check on the correctness of the final result.
-Altough this check is empirically verified and it works with the images of this repo encrypted with Windows 7, 8.1 and 10, we can't guarantee that it doesn't lead to false negatives.
+Altough this check is empirically verified and it works with all the encrypted images in this repo, we can't guarantee that it doesn't lead to false negatives.
 Use -s option only if BitCracker returns several false positives.

 In the the run_test.sh script there are several attack examples using the encrypted images provided in this repo:
 * imgWin7: memory unit encrypted with BitLocker using Windows 7 Enteprise edition OS
 * imgWin8: memory unit encrypted with BitLocker using Windows 8 Enteprise edition OS
 * imgWin10Compatible.vhd: memory unit encrypted with BitLocker (compatible mode) using Windows 10 Enteprise edition OS,
 * imgWin10NonCompatible.vhd: memory unit encrypted with BitLocker (NON compatible mode) using Windows 10 Enteprise edition OS,
-* imgWin10CompatibleLong27.vhd: memory unit encrypted with BitLocker (compatible mode) using Windows 10 Enteprise edition OS using the longest possible password (27 characters)
+* imgWin10NonCompatibleLong27.vhd: memory unit encrypted with BitLocker (NON compatible mode) using Windows 10 Enteprise edition OS with the longest possible password (27 characters)

-Currently, BitCracker is able to evaluate passwords having length between 8 (minimum password length) and 27 characters (implementation reasons).
+Currently, BitCracker accepts passwords between 8 (minimum password length) and 27 characters (implementation reasons).

 BitCracker doesn't provide any mask attack, cache mechanism or smart dictionary creation; therefore you need to provide your own input dictionary.

 Performance
 ===

-Here we report best performance of BitCracker implementations tested on different GPUs
+Here we report the best performance of BitCracker implementations tested on different GPUs.

 | GPU Acronim  |       GPU       | Arch    | CC  | # SM | Clock  | CUDA |
 | ------------ | --------------- | ------- | --- | ---- | ------ | ---- |